 With LendingClub you can get a personal loan of up to $40,000 and business loans up $300,000.
 LendingClub is not a bank rather they connect borrowers with investors.
 Investors purchase notes that correspond to fractions of loans, in exchange for some solid returns.
-LendingClub facilitates every transaction and screen all borrowers.
-When you have a business loan through LendingClub you will get your capital up front on one to five-year terms with no monthly payments and prepayment penalties.
+LendingClub facilitates every transaction and screens all borrowers.
+When you have a business loan through LendingClub you will get your capital upfront on one to five-year terms with no monthly payments and prepayment penalties.

 LendingClub is recommended for large, one-time expenses.
 It is also required that your business has been around for at 12 months, have annual sales of at $50,000, no recent bankruptcies and ownership of at least 20% of the business.